Hazematman/fryzekconcepts/notes/android_swrast.md

 code would only work with true dri drivers, but with some small tweaks it was possible to get to have it initialize the drisw window system and then using it for rendering if no hardware devices are available.

-For lavapipe the changes we a lot simpler.
+For lavapipe the changes were a lot simpler.
 The android Vulkan loader requires your driver to have `HAL_MODULE_INFO_SYM` symbol in the binary, so that got created and populated correctly, following other vulkan drivers in Mesa like turnip.
 Then the image creation code had to be modified to support the `VK_ANDROID_native_buffer` extension which allows the Android vulkan loader to create images using Android native